censusdis/censusdis-tutorial-2024/README.md

 Tickets for this and other tutorials are available at [https://ti.to/scipy/scipy2024](https://ti.to/scipy/scipy2024).
 We look forward to seeing you there.

-## Environment Setup
+## Environment Setup (Nebari)

-Thanks to [Quantsight](), all participants have access to a web-based Nebari Jupyter notebook environment with everything they need for this tutorial pre-installed.
+Thanks to [Quantsight](https://quansight.com/), all participants have access to a web-based Nebari Jupyter notebook environment with everything they need for this tutorial pre-installed.

 **We strongly encourage attendees to set up their environment prior to attending.**